KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 }
 {{< /codeblock >}}

+\
+After pasting this function inside your `.bashrc` file, you need to change the `VENV_ACTIVATE` path to the path where you've created the virtual environment.
+Then, restart the terminal or run `source ~/.bashrc` to apply the changes.
+Now you're all set!
+Just type `tai` in your terminal to use `tAI`.

 ### Installing via pipx

 This one is for `Linux` or `Ubuntu` user.
 It is not recommended to install globally via `pip` in a `debian` based distribution.
 This can corrupt the entire system.
-This where `pipx` comes into the picture.
+This is where `pipx` comes into the picture.
 It creates an isolated environment for each package and installed them there.
 Instead of creating a virtual environment manually, installing via `pipx` can be handy.

 **1. Install `pipx`**:
 ```